Eddy-Chan-28/hacktonanalyticsgrads/README.md

 Behavior Classification: Develop a model to classify a subset of annotated behaviors from accelerometer data.
 This task involves creating a sophisticated algorithm to accurately identify different behaviors based on data patterns.

 ## Installation
-Ensure matplotlib and scikit-learn are installed using: pip install
+Ensure matplotlib and scikit-learn are installed using: pip install matplotlib cikit-learn

 ## Running
 To run our model first our notebooks should be uploaded into the ML_Hackathon folder and then the notebooks below can be ran.